insin/sacrum/README.rst

 Templates
 #########

-AdminViews defines the following DOMBuilder templates, which you may wish to
+ModelAdminViews defines the following DOMBuilder templates, which you may wish to extend:
-extend:

 +-------------------+--------------------------------------------+---------------------------------------+
 | Template          | Description                                | Blocks                                |